robang74/chatgpt-answered-prompts/Draghi-report-about-energy-01.md

 Unfortunately, **global** in this context only means as the U.S. current presicidency wishes.

-This considerations should be necessarly added because one day history or our children will ask to us about all of this.
+These considerations were necessarily mandatory because one day in the future our children will ask us about all of this.